Guest ContributorsHealth

 In the past, scientists have studied how old age affects the human body.
 Studies have indicated that people die of old age because their stem cells – the same type found in cord blood – are depleted.

-If the cord blood can replace the exhausted stem cells in a dementia patient, the patient’s stem cells could be entirely replenished.
-Essentially, doctors could seemingly extend the lives of people with stem cell treatment.
+If the cord blood can replace the exhausted stem cells in a person living with dementia, their stem cells could be entirely replenished.
+Essentially, a healthcare professional could seemingly extend the lives of people with stem cell treatment.

 In other words, stem cells might have an anti-aging effect after receiving treatment and improve cognitive function.
 That’s because scientists discovered that cord blood contains a protein responsible for neuroplasticity.